cmazey/cmazey-command-line/Cmd-REPL/readme.txt

 After that, open the Command Line and type in cd [FILE PATH] (If you right click using Windows, it was paste in the code, also DONT USE CTRL V, use right click and click paste.)

 After you did that, type in the following codes.
-These code will install neccessary modules to make the code functional.
+These code will install necessary modules to make the code functional.

 - npm install readline-sync
 - npm install colors